richardarpino/mlp201127-micropython/README.md

 | vcc         | vbus        | 40          |
 | gnd         | gnd         | 38          |

-* Optional - only provide pin if you have connected it
+** Optional - only provide pin if you have connected it

+## Example Code
 ```
 # Import MicroPython libraries of PIN and SPI
 from mlp201127 import PowerDisplay